adilajoseph/Furniture-Sales-Marketing-Dashboard/README.md

 ## 📘 Project Summary

-This interactive Excel dashboard was developed is focused on building business dashboards using **real-world furniture sales data**.
+This interactive Excel dashboard is focused on building business dashboards using **real-world furniture sales data**.
 It walks through the entire process—from raw data transformation in **Power Query** to insightful visualizations using **Pivot Tables and Pivot Charts**.

 ---